 I don’t know about you, but I love ribs off the smoker.
 That can be baby back, St. Louis-cut spares, or even beef ribs.
-Regardless of which cut (or even which animal), ribs are a quintessential part of barbecue.
+Regardless of which cut (or even which animal), they are all are quintessential parts of barbecue.
 I love serving them not just for my family but for having friends over, and I needed to figure out how many ribs per person I should have for my guests.

-The problem is that there isn’t a cut-and-dried number due to the differences in these types of ribs.
+The problem is that there isn’t a cut-and-dried number due to the differences in these types.
 But I’ve still got answers for you.

 Now those numbers may seem high, but that’s okay.
 The number one rule for backyard barbecue is always to err on the side of having leftovers.
-It is very easy to reheat ribs to enjoy the next day.
+It is very easy to reheat them to enjoy the next day.
 The best way to reheat?
-Right back on the same smoker where those ribs originally smoked.
+Right back on the same smoker where they were originally smoked.

 Ribs Calculator